Coming up this hour, a little later, Vernon Robinson, Republican candidate, North Carolina's 13th District, and the famed now Twilight Zone ad.

 And this is essentially, I think, as treasonous as you can get.

-We have Mark Stein for just a couple of minutes from the Chicago Sun Times.
+We have Mark Stein for just a couple of minutes from the Chicago Sun-Times.

 If you want to weigh in, if you have a thought or two to share with him, do that at 1-800-282-2882, 1-800-282-2882.

-In a moment, we'll talk a little bit about Al Gore's movie and how I uh unwittingly stepped into the middle of it the other day.
+In a moment, we'll talk a little bit about Al Gore's movie and how I unwittingly stepped into the middle of it the other day.

-And I'll explain that here on the Rush Limbaugh Show.
+And I'll explain that here on the Rush Limbaugh show.

 I'm Paul W. Smith.

-And I do a uh just recently started a newspaper column in the Detroit News, and today, uh the Monday morning, it just runs on Monday mornings.
+So, along with my morning show, WJR in Detroit, and the honor of filling in here for Rush from time to time, and I do just recently started a newspaper column in the Detroit News, and today, the Monday morning, it just runs on Monday mornings, I did a whole thing on inconvenient truths.

-That's uh one of those inconvenient truths.
+That's one of those inconvenient truths.

 It's an inconvenient truth, which happens to also be the name of Al Gore's film.

-And so there I am, Mark Stein of the Chicago Sun Times.
+And so, there I am, Mark Stein of the Chicago Sun-Times.

-I walk into a store, I'm doing some stuff.
+I'm doing some stuff.

 I have never had any plan to see this film.

-So there it is on a big screen television in this big, big store in Manhattan, and it's like the it's like a shrine to Al Gore.
+So, there it is on a big screen television in this big, big store in Manhattan.

 Exactly.

-And they keep playing this stuff from a be scared, be very scared, or whatever it was, but I couldn't believe it.
+And they keep playing this stuff from a be scared, be very scared, or whatever it was.

 And in fact, you know, all the things that might happen might happen.

-That if if that is true, that will mean that the three hundred thousand residents of the Maldives Islands will have to move by the year twenty-five hundred.
+And if they do happen, the chances are, like the rise in sea levels, if that is true, that will mean that the 300,000 residents of the Maldive Islands will have to move by the year 2500.

-Uh so there's no need to start worrying about it now.
+So there's no need to start worrying about it now.

-You know, we're we're we're we're worrying about uh we're worrying about things that aren't gonna happen for half a millennium, like this global warming thing, and we're not dealing with the real uh fast moving uh demographic changes that are uh changing the world as we speak, and which Al Gore and Bill Clinton and Co.
+And we're not dealing with the real fast-moving demographic changes that are changing the world as we speak, and which Al Gore and Bill Clinton and co. haven't said a word on.

-Let's uh let's deal with some of the issues important to our listeners to uh the Rush Limbaugh program at 1 800 282-2882, 1-800-282-2882 in Washington, D.C.
-John, welcome aboard with Mark Stein and I'm Paul W. Smith.
+Let's deal with some of the issues important to our listeners to the Rush Limbaugh program at 1-800-282-2882, 1-800-282-2882 in Washington, D.C.
+John, welcome aboard with Mark Stein, and I'm Paul W. Smith.

 John?